Photos by Michael Davis, Stadium Journey

-Hi Corbett Field – Arizona Wildcats
+Hi Corbett Field

 Food & Beverage 3

 In the immediate area of Hi Corbett are two 18-hole golf courses, Reid Park, and Reid Park Zoo.
-This gives visitors from out of town a lot of options if they are there with their family, or looking to get out of the cold weather and play a little golf before taking in a baseball game.
+This gives visitors from out of town a lot of options if they are there with family, or looking to get out of the chilly weather and play a little golf before taking in a baseball game.

 Return on Investment 4

 Tickets cost anywhere from $5 to $12 depending on which seating area you choose, whether you are Senior, Youth, or Military, as well as on the time of purchase.
 There are two types of seating, Reserved and General Admission – general admission tickets are $8 for adults.
 I would suggest buying a GA ticket, as most of the ballpark seating is GA; the GA seats around the infield have backs, while the GA bench seating is along the outfield lines.

 Ticket prices are two more dollars on the day of, compared to buying in advance.
 The food prices are the typical stadium prices that you would expect, which is disappointing for a college baseball game.
 However, parking is free and plentiful here, which adds to the investment value.

 Hi Corbett Field has stood the test of time, opening in 1927 and after five renovations, is one of the premiere ballparks in the PAC-12 Conference.
 The history of Hi Corbett Field, shown behind home plate, links the past to the present, from MLB Hall of Famers that played here to the University of Arizona baseball teams that have brought home the hardware to Tucson.
 The program’s rich history is shown in right-center with the number of tournament appearances (41), CWS appearances (18), and National Championships (4).